cdoig4/RPDR-Single-User-Dungeon/README.md

 Colin Doig, A01334230 ,cdoig4

 ### Plot:
-To obtain the title of 'Greatest Queen of All Time', you must first win the right to lip-sync on the Main Stage by proving your mettle against some fellow
+To obtain the title of 'Queen of the Mother Tucking Universe', you must first win the right to lip-sync on the Main Stage by proving your mettle against some fellow